 If a motherboard fails, you could have blue screens, freezing, beeps, inability to detect USB drives and other hardware, and more.
-This guide will teach you how to visually inspect, troubleshoot, and use a multimeter to test your motherboard for failures.
+This guide will teach you how to test a motherboard with a multi-meter before installing other PC parts.

 You will need the following tools to complete your motherboard diagnostics testing.

 - A Phillips screwdriver or power switch jumper

 - CPU thermal paste

 Before you place your brand new motherboard into the case, you need to POST (Power-On-Self-Test) the motherboard to verify that it works and that you didn’t receive a motherboard that is DOA (Dead On Arrival).